5 Things That Will Actually Pull A Man Back When He's Slipping Away

-If you find your relationship dangling at the end of a rope, you C.L.I.M.B. back up, of course!
+If you find your relationship dangling at the end of a rope, you C.L.I.M.B. (connect, love, invest, motivate, be) back up, of course!

-I’ve created a 5-step, fool-proof method to help get you back on track.
-By practicing these behaviors, you'll be on your way to creating a confident and fulfilled relationship.
+There's a 5-step, fool-proof method to help get you back on track by practicing these behaviors, you'll be on your way to creating a confident and fulfilled relationship.

 1. Connect with your partner